eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-09_hacktoberfest-free-usd100-and-t-shirt-on-digital-ocean-to-celebrate-open-source.md

 - - -

-This page is synchronized from the post: [Hacktoberfest: Free $100 and T-shirt on Digital Ocean to Celebrate Open Source!](https://steemit.com/@justyy/hacktoberfest-free-usd100-and-t-shirt-on-digital-ocean-to-celebrate-open-source)
+This page is synchronized from the post: ['Hacktoberfest: Free $100 and T-shirt on Digital Ocean to Celebrate Open Source!'](https://steemit.com/@justyy/hacktoberfest-free-usd100-and-t-shirt-on-digital-ocean-to-celebrate-open-source)